hakoerber/rbackupd/doc/sphinx/source/config.rst

 - exclude_files

 The \*_files options are not patterns, but paths to files with contain patterns.
-Note that these paths have to be absolute paths.
+Note that these paths have to be absolute.

 See the ``FILTER RULES`` section in :manpage:`rsync(1)` for more information about the patterns.